COREayan/COREayan/README.md

 - 🚴‍♂️ Cycling through quiet trails
 - 🌊 Relaxing on beaches & 🏔️ hiking in the mountains
 - 🌍 Travelling and learning from new culture
-- 🎥 Watching anime & diving into new stories
+- 🎥 Watching Anime & diving into new stories

 ---